Installation

 $ pip install -e .

-Which ensures that subsequent modifications to the library will be reflected in the Python package.
+The -e option is optional but ensures that subsequent modifications to the library will be reflected in the Python package.

-Conda environments#
+Conda Environments

 Some modules, such as usd-core, don’t support the latest Python version.
 To manage running Warp and other projects on different Python versions one can make use of an environment management system such as Conda.

-WARNING: When building and running Warp in a different environment, make sure the build environment has the same C++ runtime library version, or an older one, than the execution environment.
+When building and running Warp in a different environment, make sure the build environment has the same C++ runtime library version, or an older one, than the execution environment.
 Otherwise Warp’s shared libraries may end up looking for a newer runtime library version than the one available in the execution environment.
-For example on Linux this error could occur:
+For example, on Linux this error could occur:

 OSError: <...>/libstdc++.so.6: version `GLIBCXX_3.4.30' not found (required by <...>/warp/warp/bin/warp.so)

-This can be solved by installing a newer C++ runtime version in the runtime conda environment using conda install -c conda-forge libstdcxx-ng=12.1 or newer.
-Or, the build environment’s C++ toolchain can be downgraded using conda install -c conda-forge libstdcxx-ng=8.5.
-Or, one can activate or deactivate conda environments as needed for building vs. running Warp.
+Alternatively, the build environment’s C++ toolchain can be downgraded using conda install -c conda-forge libstdcxx-ng=8.5.
+Or, one can activate or deactivate Conda environments as needed for building vs. running Warp.